What is Prostate Cancer?

 There are many treatment options for prostate cancer, including radiation, surgery, chemotherapy, and hormone therapy, among others.
 Treatment decisions will be based on the stage and grade of the cancer, an individual’s age and expected lifespan, other medical conditions that are present, potential side effects, and an individual’s desire to treat.

-In many instances, when the cancer is caught early and is suspected to be non-aggressive, active surveillance or watchful waiting of the cancer may be an option as opposed to intense treatment options with potential side effects.
+In many instances, when the cancer is caught early and is suspected to be non-aggressive, active surveillance or watchful waiting of cancer may be an option as opposed to intense treatment options with potential side effects.
 Your provider will work with you to determine what options are best for you, and the most applicable to your situation.